 The water treatment plants will use a desalination process called electrodialysis reversal (EDR).
 EDR technology has been successfully used in regional towns across Australia to improve water quality conditions, reduce nitrate levels and convert over 90% of the treated water into drinking water.
 It is currently used at the Wiluna and Yalgoo water treatment plants in the Murchison region.

 Mount Magnet, Cue, Sandstone and Meekatharra.

 Why is this work taking place?

 Due to underlying rock conditions, water in these towns may be affected by salinity, hardness, nitrates and other undesirably qualities in the groundwater.
 The new water treatment plants will improve water quality by reducing salinity, nitrates and hardness.

 We’re working with our authorised contractor, Guidera O’Connor, on the design of the treatment plants.
 At this stage, we expect to begin construction of the first plant in mid 2019.

 We’ll build each water treatment plant in stages, starting in Mount Magnet in mid 2019 and progressing to Cue, Sandstone and Meekatharra.
-We expect all plants to be operational by late 2020.
+We expect all plants to be operational by early 2021.
 This schedule has been determined by each town’s specific plant requirements and available power supply.

 How will this impact the community?